 The Model is a movie about… a model.
 It stars real life model Maria Palm, in her first movie role, as a young woman from Denmark who goes to Paris to make it big.

 Maria Palm, pretty as she is when she’s in makeup, is clearly out of her depth as an actress.
 Worse, the camera tends to linger on her when she has nothing to do, something even veteran actors can have trouble with.
-Despite that, though, it’s actually not a bad movie.
-I couldn’t call it a good movie, but it’s shot and edited so confidently, and the other actors are such professionals, that it’s not the disaster it could have been.
-Ed Skrein (you may know him as Francis in Deadpool) is very good; in fact he’s far too good for a movie like this.
+Despite that, though, it’s actually not a terrible movie.
+I couldn’t call it a good movie, but it has high production value, and the other actors are such professionals that it’s not the disaster it could have been.
+Ed Skrein (you may know him as Francis in Deadpool) is very good; in fact he’s far too good an actor for this movie.

 As you might expect from a show about an escort, this show has a lot of nude scenes and a lot of sex scenes.
 Most are not that explicit– this is still a mainstream production– although some are, especially the final episode.
 Riley Keough appears nude in the majority of the episodes, and her simple matter-of-factness about it makes the whole thing work.